tedkim97/tedkim97.github.io/_posts/2020-02-18-anonymization.md

 {:toc}

 # Introduction
-Ignoring the intense ethical debate, the reality is that "big data" is going to be an increasingly important part of society.
+Ignoring the question whether people want "big data" in their lives or not, "big data" is going to be an increasingly important part of society.
 [As of now, facial recognition technology has been reeled back by big tech companies](https://www.vox.com/recode/2020/6/10/21287194/amazon-microsoft-ibm-facial-recognition-moratorium-police), but the reality is that people [don't need faces to identify you](https://www.scmp.com/tech/start-ups/article/2187600/chinese-police-surveillance-gets-boost-ai-start-watrix-technology-can).
 Even if legislators were to outlaw all tracking technologies, [tracking individuals is very easy with smartphone app location services](https://www.nytimes.com/interactive/2018/12/10/business/location-data-privacy-apps.html).
 Moreover, the (incredible) book "Weapons of Math Destruction"[^1], the author describes **even more** alarming practices in the big data industry and calls for a more critical examination of "black box" models that dominate our lives.

 [^1]: I also recommend taking a look at Cathy O'Neil's [blog](https://mathbabe.org/) and articles in Bloomberg.

-I agree with her stance, and I would go as far as to say that we should add more strict regulations in the data world.
-This post isn't explicitly about models, but about how we treat privacy - mainly data anonymization policies.
-A couple of big security leaks has shown us that we need much better practices in the data industry.
+I agree with her stance, and I would go as far as to say that we should add stricter regulations in the data world.
+This post isn't explicitly about "black box" models, but about how we protect data and privacy - mainly implementation of data anonymization policies.

 **NOTE:** This is post is a slightly modified excerpt from a bigger blog post I wrote on web scraping.
 I cut this segment out because a shorter post would be much more digestible for someone just looking for some ideas/explanations.

-### Anonymize/Pseudonymize Data!
+# Anonymize/Pseudonymize Data!
-I have a theory[^2] a large amount of security vulnerabilities and breaches are made not because an engineer did their job poorly, but rather because good security is cumbersome to use.
+A couple of big security leaks has shown us that we need much better practices in the data industry.
+I have a *personal* theory[^2] that security vulnerabilities and breaches are made not because an engineer did their job out of laziness, but rather because good security interferes with usability and is cumbersome to use.

 [^2]: Only a theory!

 Plenty of people re-use passwords because remembering a unique password for each service you use is incredibly hard!
 If an individual tried, they would probably write down their passwords online or on a piece of paper - adding a different kind of vulnerability.
-Even though the security of the blockchain and cryptocurrencies has been proven uncrackable - [people still steal crypto](https://selfkey.org/list-of-cryptocurrency-exchange-hacks/) because of shortcuts users and exchanges make to make security "easy".
+Even though the security of the blockchain and cryptocurrencies has been proven uncrackable - [people can steal crypto](https://selfkey.org/list-of-cryptocurrency-exchange-hacks/) because of shortcuts users and exchanges make to make security "easy".
 It's easier to create one admin account to a database, rather than hassle with multiple user accounts with varying levels of access.

-In a similar vein, I think people don't anonymize data out of malice or greed, but rather  because it adds a lot of complications to working with data.
-However, if we want a better regulated data economy, we need to follow effective practices when sanitizing our data.
+In a similar vein, I think people don't anonymize data out of malice or greed, but rather  because it adds seemingly "unnecessary" complexity to working with data.
+However, if we want a better regulated data economy, we need to start from the basics and follow better practices when sanitizing data.

 An example of a bad anonymization scheme is a lookup table (ex: john doe => 1, jane doe => 2).
 If you Anonymize data with this lookup table, you can recover the person's ID by reversing the lookup - protecting no one.

-**Anonymization: Deleting the ID**:
+# Absolute Anonymization: Deleting the ID:
-Just deleting the identifier of a data point is the best way of maintaining anonymity.
+Just deleting specific identifiers of data point is the best way of maintaining anonymity (i.e phone numbers, SSN, names, usernames, etc).

-**But what if we need consistent identification?**
+# But what if we need to perform joins, or need to attribute activity to a user?
-If you need to be able to identify behaviors over time, submissions by an individual, or a group of individuals deleting the ID hinders your work.
+Anonymization can interfere with common "big data" processing techniques.
+For example, we aren't able to easily match up user behavior across sources (ex: performing SQL joins across different datasets).
+Furthermore, deleting IDs hinders analyzing user behavior over time, user submissions, or examining group of individuals.

-It's important to realize that there are two approaches to sanitizing our data: anonymization and pseudonymization.
-Anonymization prevents re-identification of a data point that can't be used to identify anyone while Pseudonymization allows the data point to be recovered **given additional information**.
+There is another approach to sanitizing our data: pseudonymization. **Anonymization** prevents re-identification of a data point that can't be used to identify anyone while **Pseudonymization** allows information to be recovered **given additional information**.
 In that vein, let's explore Cryptographic Hashes and Salting as a way of sanitizing data.

-**Anonymization/Pseudonymization: Salted Cryptographic Hashes**:
+# Anonymization/Pseudonymization: Salted Cryptographic Hashes:
 Cryptographic hashing is a method of taking an input of any length and outputting a (seemingly)random fixed-size hash.
 The reason why they're important is that cryptographic hash functions have a set of properties that make it ideal for certain security applications.
 Fun fact, cryptographic hashing and salting are common practice in storing passwords.
 This is why a company can't tell you what your password is when you forget - the company doesn't know it themselves, just the salted hash of your password.

 We will ignore the engineering of cryptographic hash functions and look at their properties, and why they might be helpful for our use case.